The meaning of the key GDPR terms used in this policy

 - whether the provision of personal data is part of a statutory or contractual requirement or obligation, or a requirement necessary to enter into a contract, and the possible consequences of failing to provide the personal data.

-M3 must issue a privacy notice when a data subject’s personal data are first collected from by them.
-If the personal data have been obtained from third parties, M3 must provide the privacy notice within a reasonable period of obtaining the personal data and at the latest within one month.
+The Company must issue a privacy notice when a data subject’s personal data are first collected from by them.
+If the personal data have been obtained from third parties, the Company must provide the privacy notice within a reasonable period of obtaining the personal data and at the latest within one month.
 If the personal data are to be used to communicate with the data subject, the privacy notice must be provided before or when the first communication takes place.
 If disclosure of the personal data to a third party is envisaged, the privacy notice must be provided before or when the data are first disclosed.

-7. Accuracy and currency of personal data
+Accuracy and currency of personal data

-8. Retaining personal data
+Retaining personal data

 Personal data must not be kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the personal data is used.
-M3 will only retain personal data for as long as is necessary for the purposes for which they were originally collected, including to satisfy legal, tax, health and safety, reporting or accounting requirements.
+The Company will only retain personal data for as long as is necessary for the purposes for which they were originally collected, including to satisfy legal, tax, health and safety, reporting or accounting requirements.

 All personal data must be reviewed before destruction or erasure to determine whether special factors mean this should be delayed.
 Otherwise, they must be destroyed or erased at the end of the retention periods below.
-In some circumstances, M3 may anonymise personal data so they no longer permit a data subject’s identification and they are then retained for a longer period.
+In some circumstances, the Company may anonymise personal data so they no longer permit a data subject’s identification and they are then retained for a longer period.

 job applicants: